Correspondence law school

 A correspondence law school is a school that offers legal education by distance education, either by correspondence or online by use of the internet, or a combination thereof.

-China

-Distance legal education in China is available through Beijing Foreign Studies University through a partnership with Spirit of Law School of Law.
-There are three courses available: Certificate, Diploma and LLM (Masters of Law) in International and Chinese Law.
-These are in English and aimed at international law and non-law professionals.
-These are officially awarded by the Ministry of Education and Ministry of Justice of the People's Republic of China.

 Germany

 Distance legal education in Germany is available through FernUniversität Hagen, a public university similar to the British Open University.
 The graduates receive LLB or LLM degrees.
 Specialized LLB degrees in business law are available through five universities of applied sciences: Hamburger Fernhochschule, Fachhochschule Nordhessen, Europäische Fernhochschule Hamburg, Fachhochschule Südwestfalen, and Hochschule Niederrhein.

 South Africa

 Distance legal education is an acceptable method to become a lawyer in South Africa, and is available through the University of South Africa (UNISA).

 United Kingdom

 Distance legal education in the United Kingdom is accepted by the Law Society of England and Wales as a qualifying law degree and one of the possible ways to become a solicitor or a barrister.
-Several institutions offer basic legal education (leading to the LLB degree), the oldest of which is the University of London External System.
+Several institutions offer basic legal education leading to the LLB degree, the oldest of which is the University of London External System.
 Numerous universities in the UK offer LLB degrees through distance education today, including the Open University.

-In several other countries influenced by the British legal heritage, legal education can be obtained through distance education, including South Africa (through UNISA) and Australia.
+In other countries influenced by the British legal heritage, legal education can be obtained through distance education, including Australia.